kubila/kubila/README.md

 -->

 ###
- - 🌱 I’m currently learning C++ and Algorithmic Trading.
+ - 🌱 I’m currently learning Python and Algorithmic Trading.

- - ⚡ I'm interested in Rust and Python, with an eye on the Neural networks.
+ - ⚡ I'm interested in Rust and C++, with an eye on the Neural networks.

- - ⚡ I'm interested in Algorithmic Trading as well.

  - ⚡ I’m currently working on a BPM solution for Compliance Management.